wasertech/CodePilot/README.md

 ## Introduction

-CodePilot is a collection of shell scripts that wrap the [GitHub Copilot CLI](https://github.com/github/gh-copilot) into a more user-friendly interface through the use of various aliases and functions.
+CodePilot is a collection of shell scripts that wraps the [GitHub Copilot CLI](https://github.com/github/gh-copilot) into a more user-friendly interface through the use of various aliases and functions.

 Such as: